Liposuction South Florida

-- Sculpting areas of body that even exercise and diet don’t seem to impact
+- Sculpting areas of the body that even exercise and diet don’t seem to impact *

 Will My Fat Return After Liposuction?

 The liposuction procedure usually takes between two and four hours, depending on the number of areas treated and the amount of fat being removed.
-Generally, during this procedure, the surgeon will use anesthesia, and you will fell no discomfort during the procedure.
+Generally, during this procedure, the surgeon will use anesthesia, and you will feel no discomfort during the surgery.

-Your stitches will be painlessly removed in just five to seven days after surgery.
-A special support garment will continue shaping your body for the next one to three weeks.
-Although you will see a reduction in your fatty bulges immediately following tumescent liposuction, it will take two to four months for swelling to completely disappear and reveal your new body.
+Your stitches will be painlessly removed in just five to seven days after surgery*.
+A unique support garment will continue shaping your body for the next one to three weeks.
+Although you will see a reduction in your fatty bulges immediately following tumescent liposuction, it will take two to four months for swelling to disappear and reveal your new body ultimately.

 For most of our patients, liposculpture scars are only one to two millimeters in length and barely visible.
-Your scars will appear as red or pink for six months and gradually fade thereafter.
+Your scars injuries will appear as red or pink for six months and gradually fade after that.
 These scars are rarely troublesome.
-Nevertheless, you should know that all cosmetic plastic surgery scars are permanent and size and that the final color will depend on factors that are not totally predictable.
+Nevertheless, you should know that all cosmetic plastic surgery scars are permanent and size and that the final color will depend on factors that are not predictable.